 Daytime Running Lamps (DRL) can make it easier for others to see the front of your vehicle during the day.
 DRL can be helpful in many different driving conditions, but they can be especially helpful in the short periods after dawn and before sunset.

-The DRL system will make your high-beam headlamps come on at reduced brightness when:
+The DRL system will make your headlamps come on at reduced brightness when:

 - the ignition is on,

 - the headlamp switch is in automatic headlamp mode,

-- the light sensor detects daytime light,
+- the sensor detects daytime light,

-- the transmission is not in PARK (P), and
+- an automatic transmission is not in PARK (P), and

 - the parking brake is released.

-When the DRL are on, only your high-beam headlamps will be on.
+When the DRL are on, only your headlamps will be on.
 The taillamps, sidemarker and other lamps won't be on.
 The instrument panel won't be lit up either.

-When it begins to get dark, the high-beam headlamps will automatically switch from DRL to the regular low-beam headlamps.
+When it begins to get dark, the headlamps will automatically switch from DRL to the regular headlamps.

-To idle your vehicle with the DRL off, put your vehicle's transmission in PARK (P).
-The DRL will stay off until you shift out of PARK (P).
+To idle an automatic transmission vehicle with the DRL off, put the transmission in PARK (P).
+To idle a manual transmission vehicle with the DRL off, set the parking brake.
+The DRL will stay off until you shift out of PARK (P) or release the parking brake.